Trump mocked by John Oliver over ‘strange’ Olympics criticism

 John Oliver has mocked Donald Trump over his response to the Paris Olympics opening ceremony.

-The ceremony caused controversy after some viewers interpreted a sketch to be a parody of Leonardo Da Vinci’s famous The Last Supper painting – a detail denied behind the event organiser.
+The ceremony caused controversy after one sketch was widely interpreted to be a parody of Leonardo Da Vinci’s famous The Last Supper painting – a detail denied behind the event organiser.

-Paris 2024 artistic director Thomas Jolly, who has since received death threats, said the sketch was instead depicting a pagan feast linked to the gods of Olympus in order to celebrate diversity and pay tribute to feasting and French gastronomy.
+Paris 2024 artistic director Thomas Jolly, who has since received death threats, said the sketch was instead meant to depict a pagan feast linked to the gods of Olympus and celebrate diversity, feasting and French gastronomy.

-Despite this. the moment, which featured drag queens, a transgender model, a naked singer made up as the Greek god of wine Dionysus and a child, led to criticism from the Catholic Church, with the Vatican saying it was “saddened” by the inclusion.
+Despite this, the performance that featured drag queens, a transgender model, a naked singer posing as the Greek god of wine Dionysus, and a child, led to criticism from the Catholic Church, with the Vatican saying it was “saddened” by the inclusion.

-One person who also interpreted the sketch to be a parody of The Last Supper was Trump, who told Fox News: “I’m very open-minded, but I thought what they did was a disgrace.
+Another prominent figure weighing in on the controversy was Trump, who told Fox News: “I’m very open-minded, but I thought what they did was a disgrace.
 I mean, they can do certain things.
 I thought it was terrible.”

 Late night host Oliver addressed Trump’s reaction to the “parody” on the latest episode of Last Week Tonight, which aired on Sunday (4 August).

+“All of a sudden, he made a turn and became a Christian person.”

-Paris prosecutors are currently investigating hate speech Jolly has since received online.
-The Paris prosecutors’ office said in a statement that Jolly filed a police complaint last week – four days after the opening ceremony – for death threats, “public insults” and “defamation.”
+Paris prosecutors are currently investigating hate speech that Jolly has received online.
+The Paris prosecutors’ office said in a statement that he had filed a police complaint last week – four days after the opening ceremony – for death threats, “public insults” and “defamation.”

 Earlier this year, Trump was lampooned on Saturday Night Live for his attempts to sell bibles.